deeksha-git/Diabetes-prediction/README.md

 # Prediction of Obesity using Random forest algorithm
-This project studies the efficiency of Random Forest for predicting Obesity in patients.
+This project studies the efficiency of Random Forest for predicting Obesity in patients using information from individuals from Columbia, Peru and Mexico.

 Obesity is one of the most common medical conditions that over 13% of the world's population struggle with.
 Although current Machine Learning techniques have advanced towards applying Deep learning and Explainable AI in early obesity onset prediction, traditional ML models such as Random Forest still find strong application to obesity prediction due to their robust nature and much easily explainable decision-making, which is a current concern with black box models for doctors and physicians.